Skip to Content

 You see me.

-In the following sentences, “me” is an indirect object pronoun meaning me for verbs followed by the preposition à.
+In the following sentences, me is an indirect object pronoun used with verbs that take the preposition à.

 Elle me parle.